-The Department of Agricultural Leadership, Education and Communications graduates more science, technology, engineering and math (STEM) educators than any other Texas A&M department, and these graduates are responsible for preparing the next generation of educated/skilled professionals, who are currently highly sought after in our workforce.
-In fact, our graduates reach more than 5,000 new high school students each year, so it is imperative that they have access to modern equipment and facilities.
+The Department of Agricultural Leadership, Education and Communications certifies more high school STEM educators than any other department at Texas A&M, and upon graduation these teachers become responsible for preparing the next generation of educated/skilled professionals, who are currently highly sought-after in the workforce.
+In fact, our graduates reach more than 5,000 new high school students each year, so it is imperative that these future teachers have access to modern equipment and facilities.

 This partnership will promote effective and efficient training for the approximately 2.5 million new, middle-skill jobs – such as electricians, welders, mechanics, carpenters and technicians – that will be added to the workforce in 2017, allowing Texas A&M and Blinn agricultural students to study animal care alongside their veterinary technology peers or to work alongside welding students as they master agricultural mechanics..

-The Agriculture and Workforce Education Building will offer our future agricultural education teachers applied skill development and enrichment in workforce education, including welding, thermal cutting (oxy fuel and plasma cutting), CAD modeling, carpentry, hydraulics, tractor and small engine maintenance, livestock equipment and handling, and greenhouse management.
+The Agriculture and Workforce Education Building offers our future agricultural education teachers applied skill development and enrichment in workforce education, including welding, thermal cutting (oxy fuel and plasma cutting), CAD modeling, carpentry, hydraulics, tractor and small engine maintenance, livestock equipment and handling, and greenhouse management.

 The educational delivery process will infuse STEM principles within hands-on, skills-based learning activities.

 Our goal is for our students to more effectively reach both college-minded and trade-minded high school students earlier in their high school education, so that more high school students enter vocational or workforce education programs after graduation better prepared for a career in a specialized professional/skilled trade.

 The Agriculture and Workforce Education Building consists of the following enrichment center and classroom space:

 - Welding and Carpentry Labs

 - Multi-Purpose Space

 The approximate 38,000 SF Agriculture and Workforce Education Building has been approved at a cost of $15 million.